multitudes/42-C-for-Embedded-systems/README.md

 }
 ```
 Since it is possible for the value of *ptr to change unexpectedly, it is possible
-for a and b to be dierent.
+for a and b to be different.
 Consequently, this code could return a number that
 is not a square!
 The correct way to code this is:
 ```
 long square(volatile int ∗ptr)